Skip to main content

 This work is supported by the Association of Schools Advancing Health Professions (ASAHP) and the Saint Louis University 1818 grant.
 Findings on the impact of the ITHED supported that students had high baseline knowledge, attitudes and beliefs towards the transgender population and that centering transgender voices was a powerful learning experience.
 As future healthcare providers who will one day be caring for trans patients, they see: 1) The Power to Help or Harm, 2) The Responsibility to Provide Health CARE, and 3) A Posture of Humility: Listen and Learn.

-The 2023 ITHED took place in October.
+The 2024 ITHED is scheduled for October 11, 2024.
 For more information, contact Whitney Linsenmeyer at whitney.linsenmeyer@health.slu.edu.

 Toolkit for Educators Seeking to Advance Inclusion of Transgender and Gender Diverse Identities in Clinical Education